Gustav Overbeck: Career

+Life in Borneo

-In January 1876, he purchased from Joseph William Torrey for $15,000 the concessionary rights of American Trading Company of Borneo to territories in northern Borneo, conditional on the successful renewal of the concessions from local authorities.
-Overbeck was appointed Maharaja of Sabah and Rajah of Gaya and Sandakan in a 29 December 1877 treaty with Brunei Sultan Abdul Momin, who still claimed ownership of northern Borneo.
+In January 1876, he purchased the concessionary rights of American Trading Company of Borneo to territories in northern Borneo from Joseph William Torrey for $15,000, conditional on the successful renewal of the concessions from local authorities.
+Overbeck was appointed Maharaja of Sabah and Rajah of Gaya and Sandakan in a 29 December 1877 treaty with Sultan Abdul Momin of Brunei, who still claimed ownership of northern Borneo.
 That same year, Overbeck founded a joint venture (known as Dent & Overbeck Company/Overbeck & Co.) with the British brothers Alfred and Edward Dent, who acted as financiers.

 From November 1877, he undertook an expedition to Borneo with an American steamer for the acquisition of territorial rights and the exploitation of mineral resources in the territory.
-Following his expedition, he met with the Sultan of Sulu and forged a second treaty with Sultan Jamalulazam of Sulu, who titled him Dato Bendahara and Raja Sandakan on 22 January 1878.
+Following his expedition, he met with the Sultan of Sulu and forged a treaty with Sultan Jamalulazam of Sulu, who titled him Dato Bendahara and Raja Sandakan on 22 January 1878.
 The far-reaching concession attracted great attention in Europe and the United States; The Washington Post described it as the most important transfer obtained by a commercial company since the days of the British East India Company.

-However, on 22 July 1878, Spanish forces operating from the Philippines forced the Sultan of Sulu to surrender, causing Overbeck to lose his title and territory in the north-eastern areas just gained from the Sultan.
-Overbeck then returned to Europe from 1879–80 to seek support for an enforcement of the concession agreement and to promote the territory to the German Empire, Austria-Hungary and the Kingdom of Italy.
-As the United Kingdom had a strong interest in Borneo, Overbeck managed to gain support from that country; meanwhile, in his home country, only Alexander Georg Mosle supported his bid to acquire the territory as part of the German Empire.
+However, on 22 July 1878, Spanish forces operating from the Philippines forced the Sultan of Sulu to surrender, causing Overbeck to lose his title and territory in the north-eastern areas he had gained from the Sultan.
+Overbeck then returned to Europe from 1879 to 1880 to seek support for an enforcement of the concession agreement and to promote the territory to the German Empire, Austria-Hungary and the Kingdom of Italy.
+As the United Kingdom had a strong interest in Borneo, Overbeck managed to gain support from them; meanwhile, in Germany, only Alexander Georg Mosle supported his bid to acquire the territory for the German Empire.

 At the beginning of 1881, the British North Borneo Provisional Association Limited was established after Overbeck transferred its rights to the Dent brothers.
 Within a year, the company succeeded in pushing back the Spanish claim, establishing the territory as a British protectorate known as North Borneo.
-To this day, the interpretation of the Jawi concession documents of 1877–78 plays a role in the international dispute between Malaysia and the Philippines regarding territorial claims in northern Borneo (presently known as Sabah).
+To this day, the interpretation of the Jawi concession documents of 1877–78 plays a role in the international dispute between Malaysia and the Philippines regarding territorial claims in northern Borneo (modern Sabah).